 We must comply with all applicable economic sanctions and anti-bribery laws and regulations of the U.S. and other jurisdictions.
 U.S. laws and regulations that may be applicable to us in certain circumstances include the economic trade sanctions laws and regulations administered by the U.S. Treasury Department's Office of Foreign Assets Control as well as certain laws administered by the U.S. Department of State.
 The sanctions laws and regulations of non-U.S. jurisdictions in which we operate may differ to some degree from those of the U.S. and these differences may additionally expose us to sanctions violations.
-In addition, we are subject to the Foreign Corrupt Practices Act and other anti-bribery laws that generally prohibit corrupt payments or improper gifts to non-U.S. governments or officials.
+In addition, we are subject to the Foreign Corrupt Practices Act and other antibribery laws that generally prohibit corrupt payments or improper gifts to non-U.S. governments or officials.
 Although we have policies and controls in place that are designed to ensure compliance with these laws and regulations, it is possible that an employee or intermediary could fail to comply with applicable laws and regulations.
-In such event, we could be exposed to civil penalties, criminal penalties and other sanctions, including fines or other punitive actions.
 In addition, such violations could damage our business and/or our reputation.
 Such criminal or civil sanctions, penalties, other sanctions, and damage to our business and/or reputation could adversely affect our financial condition and results of operations.